jacobpatterson1549/selene-bananas/README.md

 ### Environment configuration

-Environment properties are needed to customize the server.
+Environment variables are needed to customize the server.
 Sample config:
 ```
 APPLICATION_NAME=selene_bananas
 DATABASE_URL=postgres://selene:selene123@127.0.0.1:54320/selene_bananas_db?sslmode=disable
 PORT=8000 # Server web port
 ```

+It is recommended to install the [wamerican-small](https://packages.debian.org/buster/wamerican-small) package.
+This package provides /usr/share/dict/american-english-small, which is the default location of the word list.
+Lowercase words are read from the word list for checking valid words in the game.
+This can be overridden by providing the `WORDS_FILE` environment variable.

 ### Database

 The app stores user information in a postgresql database.
 Every time the app starts, files in the [sql](sql) folder are ran to ensure the table and stored functions are fresh.

 A Postgresql database can be created with the command below.
-Change the PGUSER and PGPASSWORD variables.
+Change the `PGUSER` and `PGPASSWORD` variables.
 The command requires administrator access.
 ```bash
 PGDATABASE="selene_bananas_db" \
 PGUSER="selene" \